viebel/blog.klipse.tech/_posts/2017-10-17-externals-js-ffi-reason.md

 # Binding to method: bs.send and bs.send.pipe

-`bs.send` helps us send a message to a JS object.
+`bs.send` allows us to call a method of a JS object.
 For instance, this is how we can bind `dom.getElementById`

 `dom` is an abstract type for the DOM